 Respect and Responsibility

-We manage our business with respect, applying an ethical approach to our dealings with those with whom we interact.
+We manage our business with respect, applying an ethical approach to our dealings with those we interact with.
 We respect our colleagues, who are all of the employees of Bodycote.
 Part of our respect for our colleagues is our commitment to safe and responsible behaviour and our fundamental belief that no-one should come to any harm at work.
 We show respect for our customers, our suppliers and our competitors.
 We respect the communities around us and behave as responsible corporate citizens by being compliant with the laws and regulations of the countries in which we do business and by ensuring that our effect on the environment is minimal.
 We believe in taking ownership for, and being mindful of the impact of, our actions.

 Creating value is the very essence of our business and needs to be the focus of our endeavours.
 We create value for our customers, our employees and our shareholders.
 The realities are harsh.
 If we do not create value for our customers then we have no reason for existence.
 If we do not create value for our employees there will be no-one to create value for our customers.
 Our shareholders rightfully require that we ultimately create value for them as they are the owners of the business.